keithcollins/actual_ransom/README.md

 num_addresses_from - the number of addresses the payment came from (sometimes they come from more than one)

-tx_hash - the unique identified of the payment transaction
+tx_hash - the unique identifier of the payment transaction

 val_satoshi - the value of the payment in satoshi, kind of like the pennies of bitcoin